mekise/git-primer/README.md

 git push
 ```

-Here, some commands to work with the branches on the remote
+Here, are some commands to work with the branches on the remote
 ```
 git branch -r (to list the branches on the remote) git push -u origin feature1 (to push a new branch on the remote)